AusDTO/dta-website/_posts/2017-01-31-early-marketplace-adoption-pays-off.md

 On screen: Anything else you would like to share about your experience?

-Chris: The simplicity of the language was a real strong point for my experience of the Marketplace - not having the RFQs the ROIs and the tenders.
+Chris: The simplicity of the language was a real strong point for my experience of the Marketplace - not having the Request for Quotations (RFQs), the Return on Investments (ROIs) and the tenders.
 I'm just someone who needs a solution to my problem, and anyone who can help me connect with people who provide that solution I'm really happy with, and if it's in plain English, all the better.

 </div>
   </details>